Elenkosz/rivus/doc/reference.rst

 Reference
 ##########

-You can get an overview what is the purpose of the submodules from the :ref:`previous section <>`.
+You can get an overview of the purpose of the submodules from the :ref:`previous section <a_tutorial>`.
 The (detailed) description of the functions all across rivus.

 **************